Quick Answer

 You pulled a clear new carry

-If a later pull gives you a stronger weapon that the current shell does not use well, rebuild around that weapon instead of clinging to the starter setup forever.
+If a later pull gives you a stronger weapon that the current team does not use well, rebuild around that weapon instead of clinging to the starter setup forever.

 Your main mode changed